TritonDataCenter/rfd/rfd/0051/README.md

 for the code and they are free to choose the implementation that makes sense for them.
 However, algorithmic mistakes, such as order problems (big O), are valid objections for code review.

+New code should follow the style rules for the repository that it's in, but programming style is also very subjective.
+Changes can follow the style rules, but be different from your personal style.
+Avoid commenting on that.

 Be clear in your feedback.
 Don't confuse the author with your input.
 As noted above, if there is a complex issue, it is best to have a discussion with the